chapuisk/SALOP/PRE-TRAITEMENT/Readme.md

 This python script perform a Stochasticity Analysis to found the minimum number of replicat needed to neutralize the stochasticity.

-This script is not totally finish yet, for now, it only works on only one point of the parameter space.
-We have to found the minimum number of samples with many points of the parameters space.

 ## Prerequisite
 - pip install matplotlib